charliecalvert/CloudNotes/Assignments/React/RestTests.md

 - [The original object saved as a gist on my GitHub account][enz-debug].
 - Or clone it like this: https://gist.github.com/51daef341699943b07c9570c3ad2cbab.git

 But all that is a bit heavyweight for this exercise.
-Instead, we can just use this simple ES6 class:
+Instead, we can just put this simple ES6 class in a file called **src/ElfDebugEnzyme**:

 ```javascript
 class ElfDebugEnzyme {